 Eliminate Statements Altogether

-Take automation a step further with Auto Payment Collect™.
+Take automation a step further with the InstaMed Auto Payment Collect™ solution.
 Save a patient’s payment information on file so you can automatically collect patient responsibility as soon as a patient balance is due.
 Instead of receiving one or multiple paper statements and being confused about what they owe, patients are able to receive an email clearly explaining what their balance is and how much is going to be charged to what payment method, then another email confirming that payment has been collected.
 This also eliminates the need for staff follow-up for payment on outstanding balances.
 Both providers and consumers benefit from automated payments and it creates a convenient, consumer-friendly experience that patients are familiar with from other industries.